Book here

 As it flies, you can distinguish them by their double-tipped tails.
 You will have to look up to find them, as their short legs always keep them in high places to make their flight easy.
 Males have a bright red pouch on their chest (called a gular skin) to store food, which they deploy when they want to court a female.

-To learn more about the birds of Isla Contoy we invite you to read our blog article.
+To learn more about the birds of Isla Contoy, we invite you to read our blog article.

 REPTILES

 This type of lizard will be almost impossible to find since its colors hide it perfectly among the plants.
-If you manage to find one of these, admire it very well because it is a species you will only find in some parts of the Caribbean, such as Cozumel and Isla Contoy.
+If you find one of these, admire it very well because it is a species you will only find in some parts of the Caribbean, such as Cozumel and Isla Contoy.

 INVERTEBRATES